EvEmu-Project/evemu_Crucible/README.md

 - Character selection and creation is working
 - Character portraits are working
 - Undocking and Docking is working
-- Items and Destiny packets are next
+- Items and Destiny are working

 # Legal
 	------------------------------------------------------------------------------------